Advice on 2022 Round

 CHG is open to non-profit, incorporated organisations.
 The program has a strong focus on supporting local groups with limited funding who would benefit from access to professional cultural heritage expertise.
 Applications from Indigenous and multicultural organisations are encouraged.

 Organisations progress through a three-stage journey to learn about their collection, how to care for it, and plan for its future.
 Projects also aim to build the knowledge and skills of paid and volunteer staff to increase their capacity to share valuable heritage collections with all Australians.

-CHG is funded by the Australian Government through the Department of Infrastructure, Transport, Regional Development and Communications (Office for the Arts); National Library of Australia; the National Archives of Australia; the National Film and Sound Archive and the National Museum of Australia.
+CHG is funded by the Australian Government through the Department of Infrastructure, Transport, Regional Development, Communications and the Arts; National Library of Australia; the National Archives of Australia; the National Film and Sound Archive and the National Museum of Australia.

 What can be funded by a Community Heritage Grant?